 Being the kind of kid who liked everything that went bump in the night, I was immediately drawn to the series of early-90s VHS board games known as Atmosfear (or Nitemare in some parts of the world).
-With a new expansion coming for the next couple of years, it quickly reached the top of my Christmas list each yuletide season.
+With new expansions also coming over the next couple of years, it quickly reached the top of my Christmas list each yuletide season.
 A few years ago I stumbled upon this CD-Rom oddity that moved the party away from the TV set to the monitor screen.
-Needless to say I was very intrigued...
+Needless to say, I was very intrigued...

-Unlike other board game translations, there is no enemy AI for a single player game, instead asking you to find the keys and take on the Gatekeeper on your own.
-It is 100% designed to be a digital board game, and not a video game based on the physical release.
+Unlike other board game translations, there is no enemy AI for a single-player game, instead, it asks you to find the keys and take on the Gatekeeper on your own.
+It is 100% designed to be a digital board game and not a video game based on the physical release.
 The manual even recommends that you drag your desktop into the living room for the ultimate playthrough.
-The contents of the box also reiterates my point.
+The contents of the box also reiterate my point.
 While it contains the standard manual and game on CD-ROM, it also includes a poster-sized map of the game field which can be used as a makeshift board.
-Also contained withing the satisfyingly large box are some character cards for each of the six players.
+Also contained within the satisfyingly large box are some character cards for each of the six players.
 Important information is contained within these pamphlets such as what ability is gained from each of the magic keys.

 An audio CD is also included to listen to while the game is being played.
 This is vital to add atmosphere to Atmosfear as the game itself doesn't have music.
 None at all.
 So, if you're unlucky enough to be missing everything bar the game CD, you're screwed out of 90% of what makes this game fun with friends.

 Luckily modern technology is such that if you want an "ultimate playthrough", it's easy enough to set up, even if you have only the digital version.
 Here's what I recommend:

 1) Install the game itself on a laptop - the larger the screen the better.
 Place it on a centralised table so all of you can see.
 If you're able to hook the laptop to a TV do that instead.